PythonCoderUnicorn/Trek-EnginR/Trek_jargon.md

 ```

-Dolamide - used in power generators, reactors and short range transports, weapons (if pure)

 Something is interfering with the rematerialization (transporter) process.
 Boost the annular containment field
 All inner deflector shield subsystems show equal intensity